 The English EPPSE study (Sylva et al., 2004a) of everyday ECEC serving children from a range of family backgrounds found no evidence that full-time provision resulted in better outcomes than part-time.
-Similarly, an analysis of data from two US studies - the National Centre for Early Development and Learning (NCEDL) Multi-State Study of Pre-Kindergarten and the State-Wide Early Education Programs Study (SWEEP), found no evidence that being in full- versus half-day pre-K programmes was associated with advantages in cognitive development (Howes et al., 2008).
-An analysis of the ECLS-K data showed negative associations between full-day kindergarten attendance and maths achievement in 5th grade (Le, Kirby, Barney, Setodji, and Gershwin, 2006).
+Similarly, an analysis of data from two US studies - the National Centre for Early Development and Learning (NCEDL) Multi-State Study of Pre-Kindergarten and the State-Wide Early Education Programs Study (SWEEP), found no evidence that being in full- versus half-day pre-K programs was associated with advantages in cognitive development (Howes et al., 2008).
+An analysis of the ECLS-K data showed negative associations between full-day kindergarten attendance and maths achievement in fifth grade (Le, Kirby, Barney, Setodji, & Gershwin, 2006).
+An analysis of the German Socio-economic Panel Data (SOEP, 1984-2005) also indicated that kindergarten full-day attendance relates negatively to educational outcomes, with those children attending full-day versus half-day having lower probability of attending the highest secondary school track.
+Thus, in this study intensity seemed to matter more than attendance (Landvoigt et al., 2007).
+Based on the Norwegian MoBa study, Schjølberg et al. (2011), in a Norwegian report, found a small correlation between being in childcare for more than 40 hours a week at 18 months and behaviour problems at age five.
+They found that children who attend childcare for more than 40 hours per week at 18 months show more symptoms of behavioural problem at age five, compared to children who spend less than 40 hours per week in childcare at 18 months.
+However, the Norwegian study has poor control of selection effects and the result may reflect this methodological limitation.
+Finally, a Danish study found that spending longer than 30 hours in non-parental care lead to poorer non-cognitive child outcomes, 'such as measures of emotional symptoms, conduct problems, hyperactivity/inattention problems, peer relationship problems, and pro-social behavior' (Datta Gupta & Simonsen, 2010:30).

-On the other hand, a number of studies, mainly from the US, report advantages for children with full-day ECEC experience, versus those with half-day attendance (Loeb et al., 2007; Robin, Frede, and Barnett, 2006; Walston and West, 2004).
-However, often these effects are short lived (Bingham and Hall-Kenyon, 2013; Cooper, Allen, Patall, and Dent, 2010; DeCicca, 2007; Votruba-Drzal et al., 2008; Wolgemuth, Cobb, Winokur, Leech, and Ellerby, 2006), and there is some evidence that they depend on family background (income, race, language) (Chang, 2012; Loeb et al., 2007).
+On the other hand, a number of studies, mainly from the US, report advantages for children with full-day ECEC experience, versus those with half-day attendance (Loeb et al., 2007; Robin, Frede, & Barnett, 2006; Walston & West, 2004).
+However, often these effects are short lived (Bingham & Hall-Kenyon, 2013; Cooper, Allen, Patall, & Dent, 2010; DeCicca, 2007; Votruba-Drzal et al., 2008; Wolgemuth, Cobb, Winokur, Leech, & Ellerby, 2006), and there is some evidence that they depend on family background (e.g. income, race, language) (Chang, 2012; Loeb et al., 2007).

 These findings have to be interpreted cautiously.
 Due to the non-experimental design of the studies cited above, there is uncertainty if the samples (children in half-day versus full-day) were equivalent in important ways at the beginning of the study.
-Furthermore, most of the US studies reported above do not include measures of quality of care, with the possibility that quantity and quality may be confounded.
+Furthermore, most US studies reported above do not include measures of quality of care, with the possibility that quantity and quality may be confounded.